 Let’s look at the leading natural language processing techniques now.
 These NLP skills are essential for you if you want to become a top data scientist

 Tokenization is one of the most essential and basic NLP techniques.
 It is a vital step for processing text for an NLP application whereby you take a long-running text string and break it down into smaller units.
 Each unit is called a token, representing a word, symbol, number, etc.

-These tokens aid in understanding the context when developing NLP models.
+These tokens aid in understanding the context when developing an NLP model.
 As such, they are the building blocks of a model.
 Many tokenizers use a blank space as a separator to create tokens.
-Here are some of the tokenization techniques employed in NLP, depending upon your goal:
+Here are some of the tokenization techniques employed in natural language processing NLP, depending on your goal:

 - White Space Tokenization

 - Spacy Tokenizer

 Stemming or lemmatization is the next most important NLP technique in the preprocessing phase.
 It refers to reducing a word to its word stem that attaches to a prefix or suffix.
 Lemmatization refers to the text normalization technique whereby any kind of word is switched to its base root mode.